 Constitution and government

 Although the Constitution does not specifically make reference to secularism, it guarantees freedom of thought, religion and expression.
-While these are generally upheld, there are indications of some special privileges afforded to religious groups, de facto blasphemy laws present within the Criminal Code and some reports of societal discrimination based on religious belief.
-Article 18 of the Constitution explicitly states that “every person has the right to freedom of thought, conscience and religion”.
+While these are generally upheld and there is no official state religion within the country, there are indications of some special privileges afforded to religious groups, de facto blasphemy laws present within the Criminal Code and some reports of societal discrimination based on religious belief.

 Privileged groups